servuscms/servus/README.md

 A simple REST API exists that can be used to create new sites and list sites associated with a Nostr pubkey.

-In order to activate the API, you need to pass `--admin-domain <ADMIN_DOMAIN>`.
-Servus will listen to that domain for API requests.

 ### `/api/sites`

-A `POST` to `https://<ADMIN_DOMAIN>/api/sites` can be used to add a new site associated with a key.
+A `POST` to `/api/sites` can be used to add a new site associated with a key.

-A `GET` to `https://<ADMIN_DOMAIN>/api/sites` can be used to get a list of all the sites belonging to a key.
+A `GET` to `/api/sites` can be used to get a list of all the sites belonging to a key.

 NB: Both requests require a [NIP-98](https://github.com/nostr-protocol/nips/blob/master/98.md) authorization header to be present, which will be validated and used to decide which Nostr pubkey the request is referring to!